sayfessyd/loadwave/README.md

 </div>

 ## Intro
-**loadwave** changes the way you interact with videos...“loadwave” is a video sharing webapp based on youtube with the possibility to make comments related to a specific moment in a video.
-Every comment is associated to the second you have sent (**Timed Comments**) .
+**loadwave** changes the way you interact with videos... “loadwave” is a video sharing webapp based on youtube with the possibility to make comments related to a specific moment in a video.
+Every comment is associated to the second you have sent (**Timed Comments**).
 By this way, comments play the role of a descriptor for video frames.

 ## Usage